The Whole Is Greater Than Its Parts: An Overview Of Gestalt Psychology

 Being able to tolerate negative emotions

-Gestalt psychology is about understanding the Gestalt laws: how they relate to visual perception and thought processes.
-Gestalt psychologists who are engaged in research study various aspects of Gestalt theory—including such principles as the law of proximity and the concept of figure-ground—in structured experiments.
-Their goal is to explore subjects such as memory, learning, and behavior.
+Gestalt psychology is often about understanding the Gestalt laws and how they relate to visual perception and thought processes.
+Gestalt psychologists who are engaged in research study various aspects of Gestalt theory, including the law of proximity and figure-ground concept in structured experiments.
+Their goal may be to explore subjects such as memory, learning, and behavior.

-Psychologists who specialize in Gestalt therapy have a different goal.
-They focus on helping clients understand their thought processes, make better decisions, and change their behavior.
-As clients see how the whole is greater than the combination of the parts, their thinking processes become clearer.
-With a new perspective, they can progress toward achieving life goals.
+Psychologists who specialize in Gestalt therapy often have different goals.
+They may focus on helping clients understand their thought processes, make better decisions, and change their behavior.
+As clients see how the whole is greater than combining the parts, their thinking processes might become more precise.
+With a new perspective, they may progress toward achieving life goals.

 Other negative feelings